numba/numba/docs/source/arrays.rst

 * New arrays can only be created in object mode.
 * Currently there are no bounds checking for array indexing and slicing, although negative indices will wrap around correctly.
-* A small number of NumPy array ufuncs are only support in object mode, but the vast majority work in nopython mode.
+* A small number of NumPy array ufuncs are only supported in object mode, but the vast majority work in nopython mode.
 * Array slicing only works in object mode.